ELSE is an intensive three-to-four-week academic legal English program designed for incoming LLM students (Masters of American Law program).

 With ELSE, you benefit from a head start and orientation to the type of work you will do as a student of American law, building confidence for your graduate study.
 In addition, you will have the advantage of settling in to your new surroundings early, before the start of your LLM classes.

 The ELSE Program does not grant academic credit.

-“Before I joined this EAS (now ELSE) program, I always tried my best to improve my English, however I didn’t improve that much.
+“Before I joined this program, I always tried my best to improve my English, however I didn’t improve that much.
 I tried to study with a study group on Internet.
 I tried to follow the dialogue of TV shows to improve pronunciation.
-I tried to meet language partner and found one for one semester.
+I tried to meet language partners and found one for one semester.
 I tried many, many methods to improve, however it didn’t work as well as this program.
 I am not exaggerating.
-I just want to express how important it is that having an adjusting period before you start your real academic school years in the U.S. Thanks ELSE program, Thanks Wake Forest!” – Shuai Shao ELSE ’11, LLM ’12
+I just want to express how important it is to have an adjusting period before you start your real academic school years in the U.S. Thanks ELSE program, Thanks Wake Forest!” – Shuai Shao ELSE ’11, LLM ’12

 “The ELSE is a program worth taking.
 You can get a good taste of studying law in the US ahead of time with the help of a JD teaching assistant, and everyone has a chance to discuss topics in groups to practice oral English.”
 Ying Cao, ELSE ’13, LLM ’14

 “The ELSE program trained me a lot about how to make a case brief, how to speak with professors, and how to discuss cases.
 I really enjoyed the discussions in class with our teachers and my classmates.
 And I like our other activities such as the baseball game and visiting museums, which helped me adapt and build a solid relationship with classmates.”
 Xiaoyu Hao, ELSE ’15